Anurag-Chevendra/task4/README.md

 ## About
 The figure_this_out.exe file is a mysterious executable that generates an output based on a hidden mathematical algorithm.
 As a team of interns, your task is to reverse engineer the figure_this_out.exe file and uncover the mathematical calculations and operations behind the output generation.
 ## Objectives
 Use a decompiler of your choice and start analysing the pseudo code.
 Difficiculty is beginner level hence there are no hints provided.
 I prefer [IDA](https://hex-rays.com/ida-free/).
-Also, [this playlist](https://www.youtube.com/watch?v=tWSa1L5L394) might be useful just for starters. **Your goal is to create a similar program in python.** During assesment, only the python file created by you (which mimics figure_this_out.exe) will be looked under a microscope.
+Also, [this playlist](https://www.youtube.com/watch?v=tWSa1L5L394) might be useful just for starters. **Your goal is to create a similar program in python.** During assesment, only the python file created by you (which mimics figure_this_out.exe) will be looked under a microscope by us.
 All the best!
 ### Reverse Engineering
 Analyze the figure_this_out.exe file, disassemble the code, and explore the assembly instructions and high-level language representations.
 By examining the code, identify the relevant functions, calculations, and operations that contribute to the output generation.
 ### Mathematical Analysis